sramteke171/js-events/readme.md

 ## Sample Quiz Questions

 1. What is the difference between synchronous and asynchronous program execution?
+2. Do `forEach`, `map`, `filter`, and friends run synchronously or asynchronously?
-2. Define a function that takes a function as an argument and invokes the argument when the function is called.
+3. Define a function that takes a function as an argument and invokes the argument when the function is called.
-3. What arguments does `setInterval` take?
+4. What arguments does `setInterval` take?
-4. What is the difference between `setInterval` and `setTimeout`?
+5. What is the difference between `setInterval` and `setTimeout`?

 ## Homework: [Pixart](https://github.com/ga-wdi-exercises/pixart_js)